Maiya-Abdullahi/Maiya-Abdullahi/README.md

 - 👋 Hi, I’m Sumaiya-Abdullahi
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science, cybersecurity and learning new language
-- 🌱 I’m currently learning python and data science
+- 🌱 I’m a data analyst and aspiring machine learning engineer
 - 💞️ I’m looking to collaborate on python coding
 - 📫 How to reach me: sumaiyaabdullahiosman@gmail.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: I have a deep appreciation for beautiful landscapes particularly the Wutong Avenue in China though I have yet to experience it in person